 - Wash your hands thoroughly after the clean-up.

 - Check with your regional or state government about hazardous waste and disposal requirements in your area.
-Some prohibit direct rubbish disposal and require you to take CFL or other types of lamps to a recycling center.
+Some prohibit direct rubbish disposal and require you to take CFL or other types of lamps to a recycling centre.

 Disposal & Recycling CFLs

-Compact fluorescent lamps are efficient, energy-saving, have a subtle and soft specter that can go rough because of natural worn-out or systematic electrical problems.
+Compact fluorescent lamps are efficient, energy-saving, have a subtle and soft spectre that can go rough because of natural worn-out or systematic electrical problems.
 Because of their vast distribution, it is important to know not only lighting mistakes in your interior, be it the most-used kitchen, or any other room, but also how to proceed with disposing of unused or broken CFLs.
 We hope this guide of tips was interesting, informative, and useful for any old bulb or tube used in private homes, businesses, hospitals, schools, as gifts, etc.